 A Dialogue with Change

-A Dialogue with Change: A smile in the darkness.
+A smile in the darkness.

 “What is wrong with you?”
 I ask “How can you be so happy amidst so much pain, so much hurt, so much despair?”
 Still smiling, the face turns to me.
 Resembling a theatre mask of old times majestic, it sat there gazing at me for what seemed like an eternity.
 Then, in a gentle voice, the face says calmly: